BobStein/qiki-python/README.md

 of uniquely identified words.

-## is a lex just a bunch of sentences?
+## is a lex a bunch of sentences?

 Almost.
-A lex is always a bunch of words.
+A lex is always a bunch of _words_.
-Give a lex an idn and it'll give you a word.
+Give a lex an idn and it will give you a word.

 ```
+idn = 7
 word = lex[idn]             # These do
-word = lex.read_word(idn)   # the same thing
+word = lex.read_word(idn)   # the same
 ```

 If you have a database with numeric ids you can make a lex that will churn out a word for any record in that database.
+Then a sentence
-Then a lex of sentences can refer to those words.
+can refer to those records.

-## so what is a word??
+## so what is a word?

-Yeah, a word can be a lot more than just a rating.
+A word can be a lot more
+than just a rating.
-It can represent a thing,
+It can represent any thing,
-or a relationship between things.
+or relationship between things.
 It can be any abstraction at all.

+A word can represent an algorithm you make to extract something interesting from a bunch of other words.
+Make up a qiki word for your algorithm so we can use it.
+And rate it.
+And reward it.
+And encourage more like it.

+A word can represent the system that will start over and displace this software, after it goes down in flames from regulation, big ventures, bungled financing, and patent trolls.
+So please steal this idea and redo it right.
+Or help me make that more tempting.

 ## the no-center thing